Watts family

 The Watts family are a fictional family in the BBC soap opera EastEnders.
 The family consists of Den (Leslie Grantham), Angie (Anita Dobson), Sharon (Letitia Dean), Dennis (Nigel Harman), Chrissie (Tracy-Ann Oberman), Vicki (Scarlett Alice Johnson/Alice Haig), Dennis Jnr (Bleu Landau), Albie and Alyssa.
-Sharon, Vicki and Albie are the only members of the family currently in the show, but Sharon’s biological half-brother Zack Hudson (James Farrar), as well as Vicki’s partner Ross Marshall (Alex Walkinshaw) and his son Joel Marshall (Max Murray) can also be considered part of the family.
+Sharon, Vicki and Albie are the only members of the family currently in the show, but Sharon's biological half-brother, Zack Hudson (James Farrar), and Vicki's husband, Ross Marshall (Alex Walkinshaw), are considered part of the unit.

 The Watts family have been a major part of EastEnders since its inception in 1985, anchoring its early success in the mid to late 1980s and then again dominating the action with their various comebacks since 2001.
 Their longstanding "feud" with the Mitchell family has become a hallmark of the show, as has their warring for the Queen Vic pub, the original and traditional home of the Watts family.
 Over the years the fractured family has centred largely on Den and his "princess", Sharon, with familial affairs also being marked by Den's tumultuous marriages with his long-suffering first wife, Angie, and scheming second wife, Chrissie, as well as Sharon's relationship with Den's biological son Dennis.

 The Watts family are one of EastEnders original families (together with the Fowlers and Beales) and have been involved in many memorable storylines, have brought the show its biggest ratings, and have included some of its most 'iconic' characters.